 Consequences for your business: become patient 0 for all kinds of other fraud attacks, reputation loss, in some cases potentially linked to data protection fines, IT resources lost to recovering accounts.

 So if someone logs into someone else’s account, is it considered identity theft?
-Technically, no. However, account takeover makes it a lot easier for fraudsters to steal information related to someone’s identity.
+Technically, no. However, account takeover makes it a lot easier for fraudsters to access information related to someone’s identity, such as passwords, or bank account and other financial services details.
 When that data is used to, say, start an online loan application, it does constitute identity fraud – and you’re partially responsible.

 Scenario 4: ATO + Reselling Login Details